thenexthub/Codira/docs/archive/LangRefNew.rst

 .. admonition:: Commentary

-  A non-goal of the Swift project in general is to become some amazing research project.
+  A non-goal of the Codira project in general is to become some amazing research project.
 We really want to focus on delivering a real product, and having the design and spec co-evolve.